 Jackstays lay along the deck for you to clip onto with your harness safety line.

 They can be made from rope, wire or webbing.

 The reasoning behind Webbing

-Webbing lies flat so is less obtrusive and is kinder to your deck.
+Webbing lies flat, so it is less obtrusive and kinder to your deck than wire.

 4mm 1 x 19 stainless steel wire, MBL = 1400kg

 5mm 1 x 19 stainless steel wire, MBL = 2190kg

 High Tenacity Polyester Jackstay Webbing, MBL = 2100kg or 3000kg

 The majority of jackstays produced are from the 2100kg webbing, but we also supply stronger webbing, MBL 3000kg